 30 Secrets Starbucks Employees Wish You Knew

-After speaking directly with current and former Starbucks baristas and combing through hundreds of comments online, it's safe to say that there is a common thread in what pretty much every Starbucks employee wishes customers knew: Don't be rude!
+It should go without saying that everyone should treat baristas and other food service employees with respect at all times.
+If your order gets messed up, there's no need to yell at a Starbucks employee—they'll likely be happy to make it right if you give them a chance.
+And after speaking directly with current and former Starbucks baristas and combing through hundreds of comments online, we found that the #1 rule Starbucks employees wish customers would follow is: Don't be rude!
 Being considerate is not only the right thing to do, but it might get you perks, like no extra charge for non-dairy milk.
 On the flip side, when you snap unreasonably, you might find yourself shortchanged or end up with decaf instead of regular.

-Read on to get the low-down on what Starbucks employees wish you knew, straight from baristas themselves.
-And for more fun facts, sign up for our newsletter to get daily recipes and food news in your inbox!
+Read on to get the low-down on everything Starbucks employees wish you knew—straight from baristas themselves.

 Stop asking for your milk to be a certain temperature.

-Josephine Liz, who worked at Starbucks while in high school, shared this tip with Eat This, Not That.
-There's a reason your drink is served at a certain temperature!
+Josephine Liz, who worked at Starbucks while in high school, shared this tip: There's a reason your drink is served at a certain temperature!

 "Usually when this happens, the customer is wanting their drink to be 'super hot' so that when they get to where they're going the drink is still warm," Liz says.
 The truth is, though, that whoever is making your coffee can't actually go above a certain temperature for safety and quality—think burnt milk—reasons.